kohkimakimoto/essh/README.md

     User kohkimakimoto
 ```

+If you set a first character of keys as lower case like `description`, it is not SSH config.
+It uses specific functionality.
+Read the next section **Zsh Completion**.

 ### Zsh Completion

 If you want to use zsh completion, add the following code in your `~/.zshrc`